Join us at the Metropolitan Museum of Art, as we go through the last chapters of II-Melachim, select passages in Yeshayahu and Yirmiyahu and more.

 See the artifacts from the time and understand their historic context.
 Understand the dilemmas of the last kings of Israel and Judah and the impact of their choices, as they faced the mighty Assyrian Empire, allied with Egypt, and ultimately went into exile in Babylon.

-This approximately two-hour tour is limited to 25-30 participants at a time.
-It is also available privately, and for families.
+This approximately two-hour tour is limited to aprox.
+35 participants at a time.
+It is also available privately.

 Nachliel put together an interactive and informative program in the MET.
 It was a great experience to see firsthand some of the artifacts that our biblical ancestors saw, as presented to us in the Tanach.
 It was especially moving to stand under the Ishtar Gate, the same gate our ancestors entered through as they were exiled from Jerusalem to Babel during first temple period, circa 586 BC.